 - Sustained disruption of talks or other events;

 - Inappropriate physical contact or proximity;

-- Non-consensual physical or emotional interactions;
+- Non-consensual physical or social interactions;

 - Unwelcome sexual attention, whether verbal or physical.

 This harassment policy applies to both in-person and online activities.
 Note that the Safety Team may take into account any evidence of online harassment taking place in private or public places on social media, including locations outside of Living Games’ official forums.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Living Games volunteers and team members are also subject to the anti-harassment policy.

 The Living Games Safety Team is committed to fostering diversity and to protecting members of marginalized groups.
 However, the team does not approve of blatant sexism or racism toward any group, including individuals from positions of historical power.
 The goal of our conference is to foster good will and shared insights among all groups rather than alienating individuals from one another.
 While discussion of historically problematic and oppressive behaviors is acceptable, overgeneralization of the perspectives of attendees or individual accusations toward attendees based upon race, gender, and class are not appropriate.

 The conference will provide members of the Safety Team detailed instructions and training procedures in case of a violation or emergency based upon our Internal Procedures.
 Attendees can report harassment at any time: